 Biroon Mosque of Abarkouh

-The mosque consists of two eyvans, a vault, a Shabestan with a central courtyard.
+The mosque consists of two eyvans, a vault, and a Shabestan with a central courtyard.
 As this mosque is located outside the city walls, it is famous for Biroun Mosque, which means the Outside Mosque in Persian.
 The monument belongs to the Timurid era, the 15th century.

 Imamzadeh Ahmad of Abarkouh